deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/rdbms.md

 ## Codd's 12 rules

-Codd's twelve rulesare a set of thirteen rules ([numbered zero to twelve](https://en.wikipedia.org/wiki/Zero-based_numbering)) proposed by [Edgar F. Codd](https://en.wikipedia.org/wiki/Edgar_F._Codd), a pioneer of the [relational model](https://en.wikipedia.org/wiki/Relational_model) for [databases](https://en.wikipedia.org/wiki/Database), designed to define what is required from a [database management system](https://en.wikipedia.org/wiki/Database_management_system) in order for it to be considered relational, i.e., a [relational database management system](https://en.wikipedia.org/wiki/Relational_database_management_system)(RDBMS).They are sometimes jokingly referred to as "Codd's Twelve Commandments".
+Codd's twelve rules are a set of thirteen rules ([numbered zero to twelve](https://en.wikipedia.org/wiki/Zero-based_numbering)) proposed by [Edgar F. Codd](https://en.wikipedia.org/wiki/Edgar_F._Codd), a pioneer of the [relational model](https://en.wikipedia.org/wiki/Relational_model) for [databases](https://en.wikipedia.org/wiki/Database), designed to define what is required from a [database management system](https://en.wikipedia.org/wiki/Database_management_system) in order for it to be considered relational, i.e., a [relational database management system](https://en.wikipedia.org/wiki/Relational_database_management_system)(RDBMS).
+They are sometimes jokingly referred to as Codd's Twelve Commandments.

 - Rule 0: The foundation rule
 - Rule 1: The information rule